 So the Dual Boiler espresso machine is for the coffee lover with both some previous experience in espresso and the desire to really develop in this method of coffee brewing.

 Well as we have hopefully shown throughout this article, we have been thoroughly satisfied with our investment in this coffee maker.
 The Breville Dual Boiler espresso machine is a superb machine that can aid in the making of delicious coffee, has more features than you will ever need, and is a pleasure to use.

 We recommend this machine for those who love espresso, have at least some prior experience in this brewing method, and are willing to spend the money for quality.
-This is one of the few espresso makers which fits in the space between entry level machines and the high end machines which often cost thousands.
+This is one of the few espresso makers which fits in the space between entry-level machines and high-end machines which often cost thousands.

 So if you want to take your espresso game to the next level, then this may well be the machine for you.
 As a side note, if you are spending this amount of money on an espresso maker, then you really do need a decent burr grinder alongside it.
 We use a Niche Zero coffee grinder alongside ours and have found it works a treat.
 If you aren’t yet convinced, see our guide to the best espresso machines for some other options.